-- 6.1 The Contractor is to allow within the quotation for chasing all gas pipes and all other pipes greater than 15mm into blockwork walls. - 6.2 Chasing must be vertical (not horizontal or diagonal) to all gas appliances from the ceiling to exit point of the wall in one continuous line. - 6.3 Chasing depth is to be no greater than 25mm. - 6.4 All gas pipes must be manufactured yellow/orange plastic coated copper pipe.
-All other copper pipes are to be wrapped in PVC tape to prevent deterioration of the pipe from the covering sand/cement mix. - 6.5 The Contractor must then cover the wrapped pipe with a strong sand/cement mix (3:1:1 soft sand: sharp sand: cement) ensuring that the mix does not come into contact with the pipe or fitting. - 6.6 Chasing on either side of the wall must be avoided and should not be within 500mm of the chased pipe on the opposing wall. - 6.7 The Contractor must limit the operative's exposure to silica dust during the chasing process by: - (i) The use of a specially adapted grinder or chaser with on-tool extraction.
+- 6.1 The Contractor is to allow within the quotation for chasing all gas pipes and all other pipes greater than 15mm into blockwork walls.
+In addition, all 15mm pipes on blockwork walls must be chased in where a door frame is present along that wall - 6.2 Chasing must be vertical (not horizontal or diagonal) to all gas appliances from the ceiling to exit point of the wall in one continuous line. - 6.3 Chasing depth is to be no greater than 25mm. - 6.4 All gas pipes must be manufactured yellow/orange plastic coated copper pipe.
+All other copper pipes are to be wrapped in PVC tape to prevent deterioration of the pipe from the covering sand/cement mix. - 6.5 The Contractor must then cover the wrapped pipe with a strong sand/cement mix (3:1:1 soft sand: sharp sand: cement) ensuring that the mix does not come into contact with the pipe or fitting. - 6.6 Chasing on either side of the wall must be avoided and should not be within 500mm of the chased pipe on the opposing wall. - 6.7 The Contractor must limit the operative's exposure to silica dust during the chasing process by; - (i) The use of a specially adapted grinder or chaser with on-tool extraction.
 The extraction unit must be a minimum of M class extraction including all filters and collection bags. - (ii) All operatives must wear a FFP3 disposable mask or half face respirator with a P3 filter.
 All operatives involved in the work must be face fit tested and records made available to site management.